foxbunny/duckweed-devtool/docs/manual.md

 ![expand icons](../media/expand-icons.jpg)

 Clicking the expand icon will drill down into the object or the array and the breadcrumb bar will update.
-Once you've drilled down, you can jump to different parts of the history, and the diff panel scope will remain stable so you can observe changes in that particular scope.
+Once you've drilled down, you can jump to different parts of the history, and the inspector scope will remain stable so you can observe changes in that particular scope.

 The display of the values may provide some cues as to what happend with them.